The Jalopy Journal

 Not a chance I would install a seat like that.

 Blue, I didn't see bench seats on his site, but he sells the end brackets.
 The seat itself and the comfort level would be up to the individual.
-You can get a 40' roll of webbing at Wally Mart for about $10.
+You can get a 40' roll of webbing at Wally Mart for about $10 and the plywood from the hardware store.

 I was special and had a bus all to myself.